Historic Racing Classes - A, AS, C & D

 'Other Historic Sports and Racing cars of similar performance under 1500cc' are also welcome may include such things as an Historic Formula Vee 1300 or a Ford Consul 1500.
 If proven to be too fast, they will however be restricted.

 Class D: Historic Cooper 500s

-Historic F3 500 cars are also permitted, and must comply to 500 Owners Association club rules.
+Historic F3 500 cars are also welcome and have a history of competing in 750 Motor Club.
+They have their own class and awards, and must comply to 500 Owners Association club rules.